jmydde/jamesm.blog/content/general/favourite-computers.md

 - [Action Replay](https://rr.pokefinder.org/wiki/Action_Replay/) (Datel Electronics)
   - This was pretty much the first peripheral I bought for a home computer, I was blown away that the computer could be extended and modified at the hardware level.
 I used this to save game state and hacking games typing in pokes & cheat codes etc.
 - [Commodore 64 Communications Modem (Compunet)](https://www.nightfallcrew.com/27/02/2021/commodore-64-communications-modem-compunet/)
   - This completely blew my mind as it was the first time I got online and connected to other computer systems such as bulletin boards & Compunet.
 Compunet was also the first time I sent & received email, I remember I couldn't wait to get home for school to see if I had any new email.
 My phone bill was ridiculous, to this day I still can't believe I got away with spending so long and so much money on phone bills, my parents obviously thought it was worthwhile.
+Come to think of it I was **extremely** lucky to have early access to many great computers & peripherals.

 ## Apple IIe (1983)
 My dad had one of these at home, although I only really used it to play a few games